QIDITECH/QIDI_SMART3/README.md

 make
 ```
 5. The complete code compilation also takes some time, patiently wait for the compilation to complete, shut down and wait for 20 seconds before starting.

+## Report Issues and Make Suggestions

+You can contact [After-Sales Service](https://qidi3d.com/pages/warranty-policy-after-sales-support) to report issues and make suggestions.

 ## Others